Badhon-00/Badhon-00/README.md

   <p style="font-size: 16px; color: #20C20E; margin: 10px 0;">
     <i>"Striving to become a better developer and Muslim every day"</i>
   </p>
+## 👋 Introduction

+**Assalamu Alaikum!** I'm Badhon Rohman Shanto, a passionate Muslim developer from Bangladesh.
+I specialize in building modern web applications with a focus on clean code and user-friendly interfaces.
+As a developer, I believe in continuous learning and strive to contribute to the tech community while staying true to my Islamic values.

+---
   ## 🌐 Connect With Me

   <div style="margin: 20px 0;">